Taxes and homeschooling

 I was asked if homeschooling could be regarded as a hobby and thus you could make some hobby deductions.
 This would be tough as the IRS regulations say you can only deduct up to the amount of income you make from the hobby.

 Saying that, you can start ANOTHER kind of educational business, such as a tutoring service, in which case you would fall under tutoring laws and not homeschooling laws.
 You can start a private school, and thereby fall under THOSE laws.
 However, you still can’t write off any expenses but those incurred in support of paying customers.
+You may hire your children to do real work related to your business.
+Product testing and writing product reviews for your website is a real popular job!

 You cannot contribute to your own child’s K12 education and get any tax deduction for it, no more than if you sent him to a private school and tried to write off the tuition.
 IRS regulations are pretty clear that you can only write off educational expenses that apply to post-high school expenses.
 The IRS states: